machingclee/machingclee.github.io/static/media/015-tiemetable-system.27b7953b.md

 #### Who is this System For?
 This is a timetable system developed for an art school  [木棉花水墨畫室](https://www.cottontreeinkart.com).

+#### Something to Keep Confidential

+This article is mainly a description on how DDD was applied to my recent project.
+The technical detail will be skipped.
+For example

+- How to implement a `commandInvoker` with `eventQueue`
+- How to handle synchronous event and transactional event in custom `eventQueue`.
+- How to interact with existing database using JPA

+etc.

 #### System Design